james-do2024/ghi/README.md

 ## Usage

-ghi is a Conda application with two subcommands, `view` and `explore`.
+ghi is a Cobra application with two subcommands, `view` and `explore`.

 The former is a non-interactive command that displays contents of a repository or file and immediately exits.